Atlas-OS/docs/docs/getting-started/installation.md

     <h3>:material-harddisk-remove: Deleting the temporary partition later</h3>

     1. Right-click :material-arrow-right: Delete volume
-    2. Right-click on your `C:` drive :material-arrow-right: Extend volume
+    2. Right-click on your Windows drive :material-arrow-right: Extend volume
     3. Go through the wizard, you can keep clicking 'Next'

 Firstly, let's create a folder to contain the installation files for Atlas.
 Create a folder on your second drive/volume called `AtlasFiles`.
 We will refer to this as "your folder" in the following steps.